 The preference for real estate exists because of multiple reasons:

-- Real estate stands as a tangible asset because you can physically interact with it yourself.
+- Real estate is a tangible asset because one can physically interact with it.
 Real estate offers an unmatched sense of security because it exists as a physical asset that most homeowners really enjoy.
 I personally enjoy receiving a monthly check from my tenants, which helps pay down my mortgage on my multi-unit property while building equity.

 - Real estate values have demonstrated steady growth throughout history.
-Based on data, homes have demonstrated consistent price growth between the 1990s and 2020s, thus establishing themselves as dependable investment opportunities.
+Based on the data, homes have demonstrated consistent price growth from the 1990s to the 2020s, thereby establishing themselves as reliable investment opportunities.

-- Real estate ownership delivers both monetary gains and personal residence benefits to investors.
+- Real estate ownership provides both financial returns and personal residence benefits to investors.
 It stands alone in offering these advantages, which enhance its attractiveness.

-The Gallup poll demonstrates that people from all income brackets share this preference: 33% of lower-income households, 36% of middle-income households, and 40% of upper-income households chose real estate as their top long-term investment.
+The Gallup poll indicates that people across all income brackets share this preference: 33% of lower-income households, 36% of middle-income households, and 40% of upper-income households selected real estate as their top long-term investment.

 Real Estate vs. Other Investments

-Real estate stands as the preferred investment choice for numerous people but investors should evaluate its performance relative to alternative investment options.
-Stocks have traditionally provided investors with better return rates.
-The S&P 500 increased by 1,325% from 1990 until April 2024 but CoreLogic Case-Shiller U.S. National Home Price Index rose by 308% during the same period.
+Real estate is a preferred investment for many, but investors should evaluate its performance relative to alternatives.
+Stocks have traditionally provided investors with higher returns.
+The S&P 500 increased by 1,325% from 1990 until April 2024, but CoreLogic Case-Shiller U.S. National Home Price Index rose by 308% during the same period.

-Stocks demonstrate increased price swings in their market performance.
+Stocks exhibit greater price volatility in their market performance.
 Real estate properties deliver steady growth patterns to investors.
 Investing in real estate demonstrates strong recovery patterns during economic downturns, including the Great Financial Crisis of 2008.

-Historical data shows that U.S. home prices have experienced steady growth throughout each decade.
+Historical data show that U.S. home prices have experienced steady growth throughout each decade.

 U.S. home price growth by decade: